ersiver/SeatSwapper/README.md

-## SeatSwapper
+## sample-app-firebase
-Android app written in Java using Firebase.
+Android sample app written in Java playing around with firebase features (register and sign in, read and write data to a Realtime Database, uploading photos to storage).
 The app will allow passengers of the same flight to swap their seats before the boarding.

 #### Register, login & logout: